 12 month + Transitioning Period

 Shred the chicken pieces using forks and mash down the mango pieces with the back of a fork.
-Discard the onion pieces as you won’t be able to mash them.
 Add a little more sauce, along with some low-salt chicken stock if you like.
 Serve alongside rice.

 Toddlers